-STRATTON – Recruiting is now underway for students in the Mechanized Logging Operations Program (MLOP), which is beginning its next class June 24 in the woods of Western Maine.
+OLD TOWN – Recruiting is now underway for students in the Mechanized Logging Operations Program (MLOP), which is beginning its next 12-week class June 28 in the woods northeast of Old Town.

 Students enrolled in the post-secondary training program will spend weeks harvesting timber using sophisticated state-of-the-art machines like those they will encounter in the logging industry.
 The hands-on experience students gain operating equipment is something unavailable anywhere else in Maine and neighboring states.

-This summer’s class will be the third since the program launched in 2017.
-Graduation for the class will be held on Sept.
-19.
+This summer’s class will be the fifth since the program launched in 2017.
+Graduation for the class will be held in September.

 The program gives students a broad overview of the most common mechanical systems found in modern timber harvesting equipment, and an understanding of the variables of timber growth, tree species, and markets.
 It also includes a strong emphasis on safety.

 Students who are accepted into the program pay no tuition, but are responsible for transportation, housing, and food costs.
 Personal Protective Equipment (PPE) is provided by the program.

 While the logging industry has seen some contraction in recent years, the demand for skilled operators of the feller bunchers, harvesters, grapple skidders, forwarders, delimbers, and other mechanized logging equipment that now harvests more than 95 percent of all timber in Maine is strong.
 Many current operators are reaching retirement age and the steep costs of training new operators is driving up demand and wages.
 Mechanized logging operators are among the highest paid members of the logging workforce.

 The new program is working in tandem with the state’s current vocational training system and so far has drawn many of its students from within the logging industry itself as well as from Maine’s high school vocational logging programs.
 For the first time, logging operators are being trained similarly to other advanced trade occupations with a high school and postsecondary approach.